Follow Us Follow us on Facebook Follow us on Twitter Follow us on Google Plus

 Take the First Step in Your Case

-Contact us at Robert Brown LLC to speak with an Ohio immigration lawyer from our firm and begin working on your petition for a non-immigrant visa.
 We work with both individuals and employers, providing exceptional legal support and dedicated representation throughout the entire process.
-Working through the complexities of the immigration legal system can be a frustrating and confusing task, but we are ready to put our 50 years of experience to work for you.
+Working through the complexities of the immigration legal system can be a frustrating and confusing task, but we are ready to put our 70 years of experience to work for you.